Zum Inhalt springen

 Container runtime

 Some apps require specific configurations for the container runtime.
-You can set your container runtime like cri-o, containerd or docker by:
+You can set your container runtime like cri-o, containerd or docker by using the following attribute:

 cluster: